iced-rs/rfcs/text/0000-focus-and-metadata .md

 > Query

-The `ElementMetadata` will provide a other global methods that will allow us to close the gap between the browser runtime and iced.
-We should be able to query the metadata in the application or the widget.
+The `ElementAttributes` will provide a other global methods that will allow us to close the gap between the browser runtime and iced.
+We should be able to query the attributes in the application or the widget.

 ## Drawbacks